johnagrillo62/yaml-project/README.md

 **How new languages are added**

 Each target language needs a *target spec* — 300–500 lines that tells the projector how the language expresses functions, closures, sequences, alternatives, and pattern matching.
-This is the only hand-written part, and AI can create it.
+This is the only hand-written part.

-Given an existing target spec as a reference, AI can produce a new spec for any language in a single conversation.
+Given an existing target spec as a reference, a new spec for any language can be produced quickly.
 The projector then generates the complete parser — 1500–8500 lines — in seconds.
 The output is deterministic: the same grammar and target spec always produce the same parser.

 The target spec is small enough to audit by hand.
 The projected output is verifiable against the YAML Test Suite.
 The grammar is readable and corresponds 1:1 with the YAML 1.2 specification.